-Language: English is the official national language in Uganda.
+Language: English and Swahili are the official national languages in Uganda.
 Luganda is also widely spoken and is the most common of the numerous indigenous languages.

 Entry requirements for Americans: US nationals require a passport valid for six months from date of arrival and a visa.

 Entry requirements for UK nationals: UK nationals require a passport valid for six months from arrival date and a visa.

 Entry requirements for Canadians: Canadians require a passport valid for six months beyond arrival date and a visa.

 Entry requirements for Australians: Australians require a passport valid for six months beyond arrival date and a visa.